cosmos/sdk-tutorials/academy/2-cosmos-concepts/index.md

 * Get an introduction to Tendermint and consensus in the Cosmos SDK.
 * Develop an understanding of the different components of the Cosmos SDK.
+* Learn about relaying with the Inter-Blockchain Communication Protocol (IBC).
-* Learn about Interchain Security.
+* Discover hod dApp developers can benefit from Interchain Security.

 </HighlightBox>